BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data: Methods

 \subsection{Self-Supervised Signed Graph Transformers for Structural Connectomes}

-To capture the anatomical organization of the brain at the network level, we introduce a self-supervised \textit{Signed Graph Transformer} designed to encode subject-specific structural connectomes.
-Unlike conventional graph encoders that assume binary or symmetric adjacency structures, our model operates on fully weighted, signed, and potentially asymmetric connectivity matrices.
-These matrices are typically derived from tractography pipelines and reflect the directional strength and polarity of white matter connections between brain regions.
+While the fMRI branch of BrainSymphony captures dynamic activity patterns, a complete representation of brain function also requires modeling the underlying anatomical scaffold that shapes those dynamics.
+To this end, we introduce a self-supervised \textit{Signed Graph Transformer} (Fig.~\ref{fig:schematic}b) that learns subject-specific embeddings of the structural connectome.
+This module departs from conventional graph encoders, which typically assume binary or symmetric adjacency structures, by operating directly on fully weighted connectivity matrices that can be signed and, in principle, asymmetric.
+Such matrices are typically derived from diffusion MRI tractography and encode the strength of white-matter pathways between regions.
+Importantly, weights can carry polarity (positive vs.\ negative values), reflecting inhibitory or excitatory influences in effective connectivity estimates, and asymmetry may arise from directional tractography or causal modeling pipelines.

-The proposed encoder learns biologically meaningful node embeddings by reconstructing masked edge weights in the adjacency matrix.
-It incorporates specialized attention mechanisms that are sensitive to edge sign and directionality, and it supports flexible positional encoding schemes that inject topological priors into the model.
-This allows the network to learn rich representations of individual brain graphs in a purely data-driven yet biologically grounded fashion, forming a structural embedding space that can later be fused with fMRI-derived representations for multimodal integration.